-Before Leo had the role of Jack in Titanic, he's already a hot icon for being the handsome, sexy, and romantic boyfriend that every single ladies dream of having.
-He's played Romeo in the 1996 movie adaptation of Shakespeare's most popular tragic play, Romeo + Juliet.
-Set in the modern era, Baz Luhrmann's histrionic, gang-war-filled setting take on the classic play.
-Although Kate and Leo's chemistry is so much perfect in Titanic, it is undeniably true that Leo and Claire's pair up is also stunning.
+Before Leo had the role of Jack in Titanic, he was already a heartthrob for being the handsome, sexy, and romantic boyfriend that every single lady dreamed of having.
+He's played Romeo in the 1996 adaptation of Shakespeare's most popular tragic play, Romeo + Juliet.
+Set in the modern era, Baz Luhrmann's adaption takes the classic play and gives it a histrionic tone with the backdrop of a gang war.
+Although Kate and Leo's chemistry is so perfect in Titanic, it is undeniable that Leo and Claire are also stunning here.

-- Claire Danes's first day on set filming with Leonardo DiCaprio was the topless scene after Romeo and Juliet have first spent the night together.
+- Danes' first day on set filming with DiCaprio was the topless scene after Romeo and Juliet have first spent the night together.

 - Leonardo DiCaprio was Baz Luhrmann's first choice to play Romeo.

-- Claire Danes and Leonardo DiCaprio initially did not get along well on set.
-Danes accused Leonardo DiCaprio of being immature, while Leo said Danes was just uptight.
+- Danes and DiCaprio initially did not get along well on set.
+Danes accused DiCaprio of being immature while Leo said Danes was just uptight.

 4. Catch Me If You Can

-- To get her to achieve the way he wanted her to sloppily kiss Leonardo DiCaprio, Steven Spielberg asked Amy Adams to pretend she was starving to death and eating a cheeseburger.
+- To get Amy Adams to sloppily kiss DiCaprio like he wanted, Steven Spielberg asked her to pretend she was starving to death and was eating a cheeseburger.

-- Until he saw the results of Leonardo DiCaprio's work, the real Frank Abagnale Jr. didn't think DiCaprio was "suave" enough to play him.
+- Until he saw the results of DiCaprio's work, the real Frank Abagnale Jr. didn't think Leo was suave enough to play him.

-- When Frank begins recruiting decoy flight attendants; when announcing the girls picked he announces the actresses by real name.
+- When Frank begins recruiting decoy flight attendants, he announces the girls he has selected by the actresses' real names.

-- 17-year-old Frank tells Brenda he's 28 years old, which was Leonardo DiCaprio's true age when Catch Me If You Can premiered in 2002.
+- 17-year-old Frank tells Brenda he's 28-years-old, which was DiCaprio's real age when Catch Me If You Can premiered in 2002.

 5. The Departed

-One of the most intense roles that Leo ever had was playing the role of Billy Costigan as a cop infiltrating the mob.
-Together with Matt Damon as a mobster infiltrating the police force, the film is an intricate, fascinating tale of competing cat-and-mouse games.
-However, the film director and his screenwriter infuse it with so much tragedy that it winds up becoming something almost mythic.
-But seeing Leo's performance is just so intense, in a totally unglamorous way by being a desperate man who almost loses his identity.
-It's one of his all-time greatest performances.
+One of the most intense roles that Leo has ever had was playing the role of Billy Costigan as a cop infiltrating the mob.
+Together with Matt Damon as a mobster infiltrating the police force, the film is an intricate and fascinating tale of competing cat-and-mouse games.
+Seeing Leo's performance here is very intense.
+He appears very unglamorous as a desperate man who almost loses his identity.
+This is one of his all-time great performances.

 - Leo could've won an Oscar award for this movie.
-A possible reason why he did not receive an Oscar nomination for his performance in this movie was because the Warner Bros.
-Studios initially did not want to favor him over his co-stars and place him in the leading actor category.
-The studio favored his leading performance in Blood Diamond (2006) (which eventually got him a nomination).
-DiCaprio himself refused to campaign against his male co-stars in the supporting actor category, so Warner bought no supporting actor ads for DiCaprio, and he did not receive a nomination.
+A possible reason why he did not receive an Oscar nomination for his performance in this movie was because Warner Bros.
+Studios initially did not want to favor him over his co-stars.
+As such, he was not placed in the leading actor category.
+The studio favored his leading performance in Blood Diamond (which eventually got him a nomination).
+DiCaprio himself refused to campaign against his male co-stars in the supporting actor category, so Warner did not campaign for him in this category.

-- Leonardo DiCaprio was cast in the title role in The Good Shepherd (2006), but he dropped out to play Billy Costigan in this movie.
+- Leo was cast in the title role in The Good Shepherd (2006), but he dropped out to play Billy Costigan in this movie.

 6. Django Unchained

-- When Leonardo DiCaprio's character Calvin Candie smashes his hand on the dinner table, the actor accidentally crushed a small stemmed glass with his palm and really began to bleed.
+- When DiCaprio's character smashes his hand on the dinner table, the actor accidentally crushed a small stemmed glass with his palm and really began to bleed.
 DiCaprio ignored it, stayed in character, and continued with the scene.
-Tarantino was so impressed that he used this take in the final print, and when he called cut, the room erupted in a standing ovation.
+Tarantino was so impressed by this that he used this take in the final print.
+When he called cut, the room erupted in a standing ovation.
 DiCaprio's hand was bandaged and he suggested the idea of smearing blood onto the face of Kerry Washington.
 Tarantino and Washington both liked this, so Tarantino got some fake blood together.

-- During the filming of one of the dinner scenes, Leonardo DiCaprio had to stop the scene because he was having "a difficult time" using so many racial slurs.
-Samuel L. Jackson then pulled him aside telling him, "Motherfucker, this is just another Tuesday for us."
+- During the filming of one of the dinner scenes, Leo had to stop the scene because he was having a difficult time using so many racial slurs.
+Samuel L. Jackson then pulled him aside, telling him, "Motherfucker, this is just another Tuesday for us."

 7. The Basketball Diaries

-- Leonardo DiCaprio and Juliette Lewis previously appeared together in What's Eating Gilbert Grape (1993).
+- DiCaprio and Juliette Lewis previously appeared together in What's Eating Gilbert Grape (1993).

-- To prepare for his role, Leonardo DiCaprio hung out in Greenwich Village and went to a poetry reading with Carroll.
+- To prepare for his role, Leo hung out in Greenwich Village and went to a poetry reading with Carroll.

 8. The Aviator

-This movie is another Martin Scorsese's.
-Leo plays the role of Howard Hughes in his early years of being an inventor, and at the same time, a bigtime millionaire businessman.
-He's facing a lot of problems in almost everything.
-As he tries to continue chasing his plans and dreams, there are times when he's about to get mad, and Leo's characterization on this part of Howard's life is truly convincing.
-He's definitely a great actor for this movie.
+This movie is another one from Martin Scorsese.
+Leo plays the role of Howard Hughes in his early years of being an inventor and a big time millionaire businessman.
+He's facing a lot of problems in almost every facet of his life.
+As he tries to continue chasing his plans and dreams, there are times when he's about to snap.
+Leo's portrayal of this part of Howard's life is truly convincing.
+He's definitely a great actor in this movie.

-- Leonardo DiCaprio spent a day with Jane Russell to hear her memories and impressions of Howard Hughes.
+- Leo spent a day with Jane Russell to hear her memories and impressions of Howard Hughes.
 She was very impressed with DiCaprio's visit and told him that Hughes was a quiet yet extremely stubborn man who always got his way in the end.

-- Howard Hughes' Los Angeles home in the film was actually the home he lived on Muirland Drive.
+- Howard Hughes' Los Angeles home in the film was the actual home he lived in on Muirland Drive.

-- The real Howard Hughes was still married to Ella Botts Rice during the production of Hell's Angels (1930) and would have been balancing romantic involvement with Evelyn Brent and Billie Dove.
+- The real Howard Hughes was still married to Ella Botts Rice during the production of Hell's Angels (1930).
+He would have been balancing his love life between Evelyn Brent and Billie Dove.

-- Leonardo DiCaprio received an Oscar nomination for playing Howard Hughes.
+- DiCaprio received an Oscar nomination for playing Howard Hughes.

-- Leonardo DiCaprio (standing roughly 6ft) is several inches smaller than the actual Howard Hughes (6ft4).
+- DiCaprio (standing roughly 6'0") is several inches smaller than the actual Howard Hughes (who was 6'4").

 9. Revolutionary Road

-- While directing the love scene between Leonardo DiCaprio and Kate Winslet, director Sam Mendes (husband of Winslet at the time) opted to watch the monitor from another room.
+- While directing the love scene between Leo and Kate, director Sam Mendes (husband of Winslet at the time) opted to watch the monitor from another room.

-- This was the second movie Leonardo DiCaprio and Kate Winslet worked on together since Titanic (1997).
-Paramount Pictures, which distributed the early film in the U.S., was the worldwide distributor of this film.
+- This was the second movie DiCaprio and Winslet worked on together since Titanic.
+Paramount Pictures, which distributed Titanic in the U.S., was the worldwide distributor for this film.

-- This film marked the second time Kate Winslet has been in a movie where she makes love in a vintage car, and someone's hand hits the window and slides down it in the throes of passion.
-The first time was in Titanic (1997).
+- This film marked the second time Kate Winslet had been in a movie where she makes love in a vintage car and someone's hand hits the window and slides down it in the throes of passion.
+The first time was in Titanic.